Eberhard of Friuli

 Eberhard (c.
 815 – 16 December 867) was the Frankish Duke of Friuli from 846.
 His name is alternatively spelled Everard, Evrard, Erhard, or Eberard; in Latinized fashion, Everardus, Eberardus, or Eberhardus.
 He wrote his own name "Evvrardus".
 He was an important political, military, and cultural figure in the Carolingian Empire during his lifetime.
 He kept a large library, commissioned works of Latin literature from Lupus Servatus and Sedulius Scottus, and maintained a correspondence with the theologians and church leaders Gottschalk, Rabanus Maurus, and Hincmar.

 Family

 Eberhard was from an illustrious Frankish family, though his parentage is debated.
-His marriage to the daughter of Emperor Louis the Pious cemented his eminent position at the Frankish court.
+His marriage to Gisèle, the daughter of Emperor Louis the Pious, cemented his eminent position at the Frankish court.